Trekker (comics)

 Trekker is a retrofuturistic, science fiction comic book series written and illustrated by American artist Ron Randall.
 The series follows the turbulent escapades of Mercy St. Clair, a bounty hunter or "Trekker" making her way through the violent streets of New Gelaph in the year 2226.
 The comic has primarily been published in various formats by Dark Horse Comics, but has also appeared in single issues from Image Comics and online at Thrillbent.
 Since September 2011 the comic's entire run has been serialized online by Randall at Trekkercomic.com.
-The site continues to update with new material from Randall every Monday.
+The site continues to update with new material from Randall every Monday, with Randall privately publishing graphic novel collections of the newer stories.

 Creative team

 The majority of the Trekker stories are written and illustrated by Randall with lettering by Ken Bruzenak and colors (where applicable) by Jeremy Colwell.
 Additional letterers include Steve Haynie and David Jackson.
 The Trekker episode "Chinks" featured finished art by Dave Dorman.
 "City of the Dead", Randall's crossover story with Karl Kesel for Thrillbent, featured colors by Jeremy Colwell and Grace Allison.
 The Trekker Omnibus, released by Dark Horse in 2013, was edited by Jim Gibbons.